quynkk1/e-series-skylake-hackintosh-dell/README.md

 Option 2: [Offline install.]() This method requires you have USB larger than 8GB (Recommend 16GB at least).

-- All you need is download EFI and copy it into your EFI Partition in your USB.
+- All you need is download this EFI from Release tab and copy it into your EFI Partition in your USB.

 # Screenshot
 ![SCS1](https://github.com/quynkk1/e-series-skylake-hackintosh-dell/blob/main/Image/Image.jpeg)